14 lovely riverside hotels in the UK that are perfect for a staycation

 The Swan Hotel and Spa, Lake District

 Dog owners who want to make the most of the great walks nearby are well looked-after too.
-As well as the informal pub serving food all day, there’s a fine dining restaurant and a terrace by the River Leven outside, where you can soak up the Lake District’s stunning scenery.
-Back inside, there’s a pool and spa to relax in after a day’s walking or exploring nearby towns.
+As well as the informal pub serving food all day, there’s a fine-dining restaurant and a terrace by the River Leven outside, where you can soak up the Lake District’s spectacular scenery.
+Back inside, there’s a pool and spa to relax in after a day out walking or exploring the scenic nearby towns.

 Riverside Inn, Herefordshire

-Run by its former head chef, the aptly named Riverside Inn at Aymestrey has two AA Rosettes for its sophisticated modern British dishes, which have a big emphasis on sustainability.
+The aptly named Riverside Inn in the Herefordshire village of Aymestrey has two AA Rosettes for its sophisticated modern British dishes, which place a big emphasis on sustainability.

-Here, everything – including the honey – is made by the kitchen team.
-The rooms at this luxurious riverside hotel are equally top notch, with nice touches like Noble Isle toiletries.
+You can be sure of impressive provenance for the food served here, since much of it – including the honey – is made by the kitchen team.
+The rooms at this luxurious riverside hotel are equally top notch, with nice touches such as Noble Isle bath products.

-For extra space, opt for the magnificent Hayloft Suite, or choose a garden lodge with a private terrace overlooking the river.
+For extra space, opt for a roomy junior suite, or choose a Garden Suite with a private terrace overlooking the grounds to keep the views coming.
+The inn has been offering refuge since the 1600s.

 Master Builder's House Hotel, Hampshire

-For those looking to explore the New Forest National Park, there aren’t many Hampshire hotels more historic than Master Builder’s House, located right by the river in beautiful Beaulieu.
+For those looking to explore the New Forest National Park, there aren’t many Hampshire hotels more historic than Master Builder’s House Hotel, located right by the river in beautiful Beaulieu.

 It’s in the former home of Henry Adams, a master shipbuilder who worked for Admiral Nelson and made three ships that fought in the Battle of Trafalgar.

-There are bags of period features inside and plenty of the rooms have views of the river.
-Enjoy a drink next to it out on the terrace of the two-AA Rosette Riverview Restaurant, which specialises in fresh seafood.
+There are lots of period features inside and plenty of the rooms have views of the river.
+Enjoy a drink right next to it, out on the terrace of the two-AA Rosette Riverview restaurant, which specialises in fresh seafood.
 With children and dogs welcome too, this is a fantastic option for a fun UK holiday in the New Forest.

-There are also two restaurants – the relaxed Mill Bar and three-AA Rosette fine dining restaurant – along with a terrace, gardens and a croquet lawn.
-For added romance, choose a Feature Room and you’ll have your own private terrace with a fire-pit overlooking the River Windrush.
+There's the Wildling restaurant, which serves seasonal, classic meets contemporary British dishes – along with a terrace, gardens and a croquet lawn.
+For added romance, choose a Double Room with Garden View and you’ll have your own private terrace overlooking the River Windrush.

 The Newbridge on Usk, Monmouthshire

-With six en-suite rooms in a remote riverside spot in the Welsh countryside, The Newbridge on Usk is a place to enjoy some real R&R without any of the interruptions of the modern world.
+With six en-suite rooms (each with a roll-top bath tub) in a remote riverside spot in the Welsh countryside, The Newbridge on Usk is a place to enjoy some real rest and relaxtion without any of the interruptions of the modern world.

 The Head of the River, Oxford

-This riverside hotel is the ideal place to soak up the atmosphere of one of the world’s most famous universities.
-Oxford and Cambridge’s famous annual boat race inspires much of the décor inside The Head of the River, with faux bookcases and framed novels continuing the academic theme, and exposed brickwork and wooden floors adding a modern touch.
+This riverside hotel is the ideal place to soak up the atmosphere of one of the world’s most famous university cities.
+Oxford and Cambridge’s famous annual boat race inspires much of the décor inside The Head of the River, with faux bookcases and framed novels continuing the academic theme, and exposed brickwork and wooden floors adding a sleek touch.

 Kids are welcome, so the whole family can enjoy a short punt up the river to explore the city centre.
-Once you’ve worked up an appetite, try the pub’s tasty seasonal dishes or head out onto the terrace – one of Oxford’s most popular places for a drink thanks to its scenic location and great selection of beers and wines, plus a full gin list.
+Once you’ve worked up an appetite, try the pub’s tasty seasonal dishes or head out onto the terrace – one of Oxford’s most popular places for a drink, thanks to its scenic location and great selection of beers, wines and gins.

 A former coaching inn on the River Derwent, The Talbot is a great option for a stylish stay in the foodie hotspot of Malton – one of Yorkshire’s most on-trend towns.
-You’ll find inviting rooms with some nice extras like Nespresso machines inside, plus bags of space to relax and period features in the highest category Four Poster rooms, while Deluxe Doubles boast freestanding tubs.
+You’ll find inviting rooms with some nice extras, such as Nespresso coffee machines, plus bags of space to relax and period features and freestanding tubs in some.

 It’s a sociable place to stay too, thanks to the beautiful gardens that stretch down to the river, a comfy lounge and two terraces – one of which looks out across the water.
 Check out the gin distillery opposite the hotel for a fun afternoon out, and bring your dog along to make the most of the great walks nearby.